railsuser2014/openobject-doc-book-en/source/book/3/3_6/accounting_entries.rst

 	* Reconcile at once, but make an accounting adjustment in the partner's credit account.
 In this case the invoice will be marked as paid.

-If you see a difference between the payment and the invoices to reconcile, you can note the difference in the second part of the form –  *Write-off* .
+If you see a difference between the payment and the invoices to reconcile, you can enter the difference in the second part of the form –  *Write-off* .
 You must then indicate which account should be used for the adjustment.
 The main reasons explaining the difference are usually:

 * losses and profits,